praveenperera/excel-financial-and-other-tools/README.md

 **Cash Back Calculator** - you enter your estimated monthly expenses in 4 categories and it calculates the cashback you would earn if you were to use a credit card with cashback rewards

+**Total Cost of Borrowing** - you enter the amount of money you owe, the interest rate and the monthly of bi-weekly payments, it then calculates how long it will take to pay off the debt and the total cost of borrowing

 **GPA Converter** - converts grades from the 4.3 system to the 4.0 system.
 Also gives cumulative average, year average and last 2 years average